Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 ## Buffers

 In JavaScript, buffers are instances of `ArrayBuffer`.
-Their contents are usually accessed thru views, i.e. instances of `DataView` or `TypedArray`.
+Their data are usually accessed thru views, i.e. instances of `DataView` or `TypedArray`.
 Several views can share the same buffer with distinct offset and length.
+Buffers can also be detached, i.e. without data.

 In C, buffers are accessed thru pointers.
+The glue code will convert buffers into pointers to their data.

 ### Blind Pointers

-The glue code will convert ArrayBuffer instances into pointers to their contents.
-As usual in C, there are no guarantees on the buffer size.
-You can of course check that in JavaScript, see **Arguments** here under.
+If the buffer is detached, the pointer is `NULL`.
+There are no guarantees on the data size.

+You can of course check all that in JavaScript, see **Arguments** here under.

 #### Reading Bytes